daattali/beautiful-jekyll/aboutme.md

 **Curious to Know More?**
 Feel free to connect with me to learn more about my journey, interests, or just to chat!
+You can reach out to me via the icons in the footer below.

 <!-- ### My story -->